Cancer Diagnostic Assays: Fluorescence Assays for Proteases

 - Less costly

-- Quantitative determination of the protease-activity of all cancers that over-express urokinase, MMPs, aspartate proteases, and cathepsins A-F.).
+- Quantitative determination of the protease-activities of all cancers that over-express one or several proteases (protease signature).

-- Coupling of optical (fluorescence), magnetical (MRI), and x-ray imaging of the tumor location and extension, together with a quantitative determination of the protease activity.
+- Coupling of optical (fluorescence), magnetic (MRI), and x-ray imaging of the tumor location & extension with a quantitative determination of the urokinase activity.

-- International Patent Protection filed in Australia, Canada, EPO, India, Japan, and USA in September 2010.
+- International Patent Protection filed in Canada in September 2010.